 Dr. Lewis: It's usually best to start with your primary care physician or gynecologist, to rule in or rule out any physical factors that may be causing depression.
 If physical factors are ruled out, the next stop is a mental health professional.
 Usually, a psychiatrist or psychologist is what people think of, but there are other disciplines that can certainly treat depression, as well as provide a diagnosis.

 David: I also want to mention, if money or no insurance is an issue, that there are county mental health clinics, university medical school psychiatric departments, the local United Way gives referrals, and women's shelters offer low or no-cost counseling.
 You don't have to be battered to take advantage of their services.

 Dr. Lewis, many people, I'm sure, at one time or another think about dying by suicide.
 What stops them from following through?

 Dr. Lewis: Having a good support system helps, although the problem is that as depression gets worse, so does isolation from other people.

 We have a lot of audience questions.
 Let's start with this one:

-arryanna: If suicide is something I often think of, and have tried once, does this increase my chances of actually committing suicide one day?
+arryanna: If suicide is something I often think of and have tried once, does this increase my chances of actually going through with suicide one day?

 Dr. Lewis: Yes, one of the things I get very concerned about is if someone has made a previous suicidal gesture.